paketo-buildpacks/dotnet-core/docs/content/dotnet-core.md

 However, the .Net Core SDK version can be explicitly set by specifying a version in a `buildpack.yml` or `global.json` file.

-### Deprecated: Using buildpack.yml

-Specifying the .Net Core SDK version through `buildpack.yml` configuration will be deprecated in .Net Core SDK Buildpack v1.0.0.

 ### Using global.json